Lottery Winners Who Died in Tragic Circumstances

-Winning the lottery can bring immense happiness, as well as the wealth.
+Winning the lottery can bring immense happiness, as well as wealth.
 Many people choose to remain anonymous when they win a huge jackpot, and for good reasons.
 Sometimes, winning a massive cash prize can have terrible consequences.
 Here are the dreadful stories of a selection of lottery winners who died in tragic circumstances.

-In 2006, Florida born Abraham Shakespeare, who was 42 years old won a massive $17 million jackpot prize.
+In 2006, Florida-born Abraham Shakespeare, who was 42 years old won a massive $17 million jackpot prize.
 However, just three years later he was killed by a woman called DeeDee Moore, who had made a beeline for him, and his money.
-In that space of time she managed to take nearly $2 million from Shakespeare.
+In that space of time, she managed to take nearly $2 million from Shakespeare.

 At his death, Shakespeare left behind two sons.

 In 1996, Jeffrey Dampier, aged 39 won a $20 million lottery jackpot prize in Illinois.
-For ten years he seemed to live happily – being able to spending the money on his family, but it later emerged he’d been murdered in 2005 by his sister-in-law and her husband.
+For ten years he seemed to live happily – being able to spend the money on his family, but it later emerged he’d been murdered in 2005 by his sister-in-law and her husband.

 When he won the lottery in 1996 he was already married, but he and his wife separated yet agreed to split the winnings between them.
-He later moved to Florida and remarried, to Crystal Jackson.
+He later moved to Florida and remarried, Crystal Jackson.

 However, it was whilst he was living in Tampa, he began an affair with his new wife’s sister Vanessa.
-She and her husband Nathaniel lured him the apartment which he paid for them to live in on July 26, 2005, and shot him in the back of the head.
+She and her husband Nathaniel lured him into the apartment which he paid for them to live in on July 26, 2005, and shot him in the back of the head.
 They believed they would inherit his money if he died – though it’s not clear why they mistakenly thought this.
 His widow commented at the time that winning the lottery was “a curse”

 Doris Murray won $5 million in the Georgian lottery in 2007.
-She was stabbed to death a year later by an ex-boyfriend Murray, from Dublin, Georgia, was believed to want to use the money to set up a trust fund for her grandchildren’s future but she was stabbed to death a little over a year after claiming her prize.
+She was stabbed to death a year later by an ex-boyfriend Murray, from Dublin, Georgia, who was believed to want to use the money to set up a trust fund for her grandchildren’s future but she stabbed to death a little over a year after claiming her prize.

 Her ex-boyfriend Derrick Lorenzo Stanley was eventually charged with killing her.
-Doris had requested her prize was paid in $172,000, yearly installments over 20 years.
+Doris had requested her prize be paid in $172,000, yearly installments over 20 years.
 It is now paid to whoever was in her will at the time of her death.

 Police reported that she and Stanley had gotten into a fight when she tried to end the relationship.
 Neighbors had then called the police when they saw him leaving the apartment block she lived in with blood on his face.